bkietz/maud/zen.rst

 - Do not require specification of targets; infer these from exported modules.
 - Do not require finding/linking to libraries; infer these from imported modules.
 - Do not require install manifests; generate and install what's necessary.
+- Do not hinder documentation; keep it *easier* than writing in forgettable places.
 - Do not lock authors into learning maud equivalents for what's already available in cmake; reverting to configuration is easy.
 - Do not promise dependency management; there is no single best answer to this